roman-milk/roman-milk.github.io/maria.md

+===

- ****** Maria Ch.
-04 ****** byStoryTeller07© "Please Peter, lets go home, please," Maria asked plaintively.
+"Please Peter, lets go home, please," Maria asked plaintively.
 She felt so vulnerable driving around in just a slip.
 At least she wore panties but the slip was thin and far too short to be seen in outside.
 Dominating her thoughts was the idea of how embarrassed she would be if someone familiar saw her.
 If they spotted her dressed like a tramp, with this young man, the cruel gossip would do incalculable damage to her reputation.

  Peter had blackmailed and humiliated her with the intention of bringing down the office bully.
 He had meant to tame her just a little to give everyone an easier life in the office but it went too far when he had sex with her.
 It didn't seem as though he need mention the threat to her job anymore.
 She was going along with whatever he wanted, for the moment.